Peacesimon/LITA-CAPSTONE-PROJECT/README.md

 - Total quantity sold is 68.5K units

 2. Regional Performance:
-- The East region is the strongest performer with 928K (44%) of revenue
+- The South region is the strongest performer with 928K (44%) of revenue
-- This is followed by West (486K/23%), South (~300K/14%), and North (386K/19%)
+- This is followed by East (486K/23%), West (~300K/14%), and North (386K/19%)
-- The East region also leads in quantity sold at ~20K units
+- The South region also leads in quantity sold at ~24K units

 3. Product Distribution:
 - Looking at the "Region by Quantity sold and Product" chart:
 - Gloves appear to be the highest-volume product across regions
 - The South region shows particularly strong glove sales
-- Jackets have more balanced distribution across regions
+- Shoes have more balanced distribution across regions
-- Hat sales appear to be lower overall compared to other products
+-  Jacket sales appear to be lower overall compared to other products

 4. Interesting Patterns:
-- Despite the East having the highest revenue, the South shows higher unit sales in some product categories
+- Despite the South having the highest revenue, the South shows higher unit sales in some product categories
 - This suggests different pricing strategies or product mix by region
 - The West region has the lowest quantity sold but generates 23% of revenue, indicating higher price points or premium product mix